Tariq al-Sawah: Office for the Administrative Review of Detained Enemy Combatants

-However, al Sawah has long denied that he was ever a member of Al Qaeda, that he traveled to Afghanistan for jihad, that he took part in terrorist training, that he was hostile towards the United States, or that he fought on behalf of Al-Qaeda.
+However, al Sawah long denied that he was ever a member of Al Qaeda, that he traveled to Afghanistan for jihad, that he took part in terrorist training, that he was hostile towards the United States, or that he fought on behalf of Al-Qaeda.

 Habeas corpus petition

 Al-Sawah had a writ of habeas corpus filed on his behalf in June 2005.

 Formerly secret Joint Task Force Guantanamo assessment

-On April 25, 2011, whistleblower organization WikiLeaks published formerly secret assessments drafted by Joint Task Force Guantanamo analysts.
+On 25 April 2011, whistleblower organization WikiLeaks published formerly secret assessments drafted by Joint Task Force Guantanamo analysts.

-Joint Task Force Guantanamo drafted a fourteen-page assessment of al-Sawah, dated September 30, 2008.
+Joint Task Force Guantanamo drafted a fourteen-page assessment of al-Sawah, dated 30 September 2008.

 The memo was signed by camp commandant David M. Thomas Jr. and recommended his "Transfer Out of DOD Control."

 Joint Review Task Force

 When he assumed office in January 2009 President Barack Obama made a number of promises about the future of Guantanamo.

 He promised the use of torture would cease at the camp.
 He promised to institute a new review system.
-That new review system was composed of officials from six departments, where the OARDEC reviews were conducted entirely by the Department of Defense.
+That new review system was composed of officials from six departments, where the OARDEC reviews were conducted entirely by the U.S. Department of Defense.
 When it reported back, a year later, the Joint Review Task Force classified some individuals as too dangerous to be transferred from Guantanamo, even though there was no evidence to justify laying charges against them.
-On April 9, 2013, that document was made public after a Freedom of Information Act request.
+On 9 April 2013, that document was made public after a Freedom of Information Act request.

 Tariq Mahmud Ahmad Muhammad al-Sawah was one of the 71 individuals deemed too innocent to charge, but too dangerous to release.

 Although Obama promised that those deemed too innocent to charge, but too dangerous to release would start to receive reviews from a Periodic Review Board less than a quarter of men have received a review.
-Al-Sawah was approved for transfer on February 12, 2015.
+Al-Sawah was approved for transfer on 12 February 2015.